cihuuy/JS_Downloader/README.md

 Usage of build_powershell.js:

-1) Replace COPYCODETOHERE with the code you have in clipboard
+1) Replace SHELLCODEHERE with the code you have in clipboard

 2) Save :)

+And remember, stay Ethical!